We are stuck

 By the way, understanding is not the same as apologizing.

-If someone drives through a red light and causes an accident, understanding may increase if it turns out that person was blinded by the sun or that they had just heard that their son or daughter is in critical condition in the hospital and drives headlong there. .
-Nevertheless, that person remains guilty of the physical and material damage and will have to be compensated as much as possible.
+If someone drives through a red light and causes an accident, understanding may increase.
+This is especially true if it turns out the person was blinded by the sun.
+They might have heard that their son or daughter is in critical condition in the hospital.
+They then drive headlong there.
+Nevertheless, that person remains guilty of the physical damage.
+They are also responsible for the material damage.
+Compensation will have to be provided as much as possible.

 Understanding is also not the same as continuing the relationship in the same intimate way again.
 Through a growing understanding you experience an inner peace.
-Whether or not you decide to continue the relationship is part of a different dynamic, which we’ll explore in more detail in Step 12 .
+Deciding whether to continue the relationship is part of a different dynamic.
+We’ll explore this in more detail in Step 12.

 I understand by seeing you and myself as we are